raspibo/eventman/DEVELOPMENT.md

 Requirements:
 - create a new event (**DONE**)
 - create a new registered person manually (**DONE**)
-- associate to an event a list of registered persons, creating them if needed (manually and importing from external sources)
+- associate to an event a list of registered persons, creating them if needed (manually and importing from external sources) (**DONE**)
 - mark registered persons as present (including them in the list of attendees) (**DONE**)
 - mark when an attendee enters/leaves the event
 - execute actions when an attendee shows up or enters/leaves the event